Paula O’Callaghan: Creating Beautiful Ethnic Spaces

 World, Hotel Interiors –

-The Singapore-based Senior Associate at HIRSCH BEDNER ASSOCIATES chats about her work as one of the world’s most respected hospitality interior designers
+The Singapore-based Partner at HIRSCH BEDNER ASSOCIATES chats about her work as one of the world’s most respected hospitality interior designers

 THE WHOLE POINT OF TRAVEL, even on business, is to experience the cultural soul of the place.
 That begins with your hotel – its design, spaces and ambience.